FA582 Foundations of Financial Data Science

 No single textbook covers all the topics.
 Several references will be used and supplementary notes will be

 provided whenever appropriate.

-The Major Building Blocks: A Bird’s Eye View
+The Major Building Blocks: A Bird’s Eye View.
+Introduction to R.

 Case Study: Exploratory Data Analysis (NYC Real Estate)